ernavdeepkr/ernavdeepkr/README.md

 <br />

-Hello, I'm **Navdeep Kaur**:slightly_smiling_face:, a passionate Automation Engineer.
+Hello, I'm **Navdeep Kaur**:slightly_smiling_face:, a passionate Automation Engineer at IBM.
 I take great care in the experience, architecture, and code quality of the things I build.

 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.